 Of course, this can end up being highly complex, but you don’t need to go overboard if you’re just getting started.
 If you’ve begun segmenting your offers, that’s a great basis for building out your workflows.

-You might think that you should start this process with picking an email provider, which is a natural inclination.
+You might think that you should start this process by picking an email provider, which is a natural inclination.

 Nevertheless, the previous steps are all important for figuring out which email provider is best for you.

 So, if you can find an email provider that can also fill other gaps that you’ll need, such as landing page and popup creation, all the better!

 Maybe you also need some help with the SEO on your site, with your social media management, etc.

 If you can find an email marketing platform that also handles these needs, you’re going to end up with fewer tools, less money spent, and greater simplicity.